Segment Tool

 Breakdowns: provides information on the causes of death and age groups which are driving the gaps in life expectancy, either within the selected geography, or between the selected geography and England.
 Use the additional dropdowns on the left hand side of the page to select:

-Comparison - select 'England' to view the breakdown of the gap between the selected geography as a whole and England as a whole, or 'Within area' to view the breakdown of the gap between the most and least deprived quintile of the selected geography.
-The England comparator is likely to be most useful to areas where the life expectancy is lower than England, however, areas with a lower life expectancy than England should also consider within area inequalities.
+Comparison - select ‘England’ to view the breakdown of the gap between the selected geography as a whole and England as a whole, or ‘Within area’ to view the breakdown of the gap between the most and least deprived quintile of the selected geography.
+For areas with lower life expectancy than England, the comparator with England is likely to be important, but there may also be wide inequalities within the area which should be considered.
 Scarf charts are not available where life expectancy of an area is higher than England, however, bar chart data are available for all areas, since even in areas with a higher life expectancy than England, there may be specific causes of death which are causing a reduction in life expectancy which could be targeted locally.

 Segment gap by - select to view breakdowns by either cause of death or age group.